qusers/Q/experiments/analytical-charge-validation/README.md

 timing tool are implemented.
 The [local timing evidence](LOCAL_TIMING.md) estimates about 5.4 aggregate serial hours for that pilot before contingency or timestep checks; it is not an HPC allocation or convergence result.
+Shared position-restraint support and a [completed-window check](RESTRAINT_AND_COMPLETION.md) now exist.
-Shared position-restraint support, restart dependencies, runtime checks and the statistical analysis still need implementation before launch.
+Restart dependency handling, trajectory/runtime checks and the statistical analysis still need implementation before launch.
 No angular target was changed.

 ## Staged-input preflight